AdobeDocs/experience-platform.en/help/sandboxes/api/sandboxes.md

 ### Create a production sandbox

-To create a production sandbox, make a POST request to the `/sandboxes` endpoint and provide the value `production` for the property `type`.
+To create a production sandbox, you must provide a `type` attribute with a value of `production` in the request payload.

 **API format**